-During the first period of the spring term, Swedish students have the opportunity to take the course Miljö- och förvaltningsrätt för naturvetare, which is included in this specialisation because there is a need of this competence when working with risk assessment and management.
-Students who want a deeper molecular and/or physiological understanding and those aiming for PhD studies are advised to take a course within the areas molecular biology, neuroscience or immunology.
+During the first period of the spring semester, Swedish students have the opportunity to take the course Miljö- och förvaltningsrätt för naturvetare, included in this specialisation as there is a need of this competence when working with risk assessment and management.
+Students who want a deeper molecular and physiological understanding and those aiming for PhD studies are advised to take a course within the areas molecular biology, developmental biology, neuroscience or immunology.

-The final course of the second term, Toxicology and Risk Assessment, will increase your knowledge in toxicology and give practical experience in human health risk assessment.
-This kind of competence is requested if you plan to work in authorities or in the chemical/pharmaceutical industry.
+The final course of the second semester, Toxicology and Risk Assessment, deepens your knowledge in toxicology and give practical experience in human health risk assessment.
+This kind of competence is requested if you plan to work in authorities or in the chemical and pharmaceutical industry.

 During the second year, you can study one or two regular courses, or combine a research training course with a degree project of 30 or 45 credits.
 This allows you to prepare well for an academic career as well as a career outside academia.

-The Master Programme in Biology, specialising in Environmental Toxicology, is an entry port for PhD training in Sweden as well as abroad.
+The specialisation in Environmental Toxicology provides a solid basis for PhD training in Sweden as well as abroad.
 Your most important merit in that respect is your degree project.
-With a careful choice of the courses and topic for your degree project you will leave this specialisation with a solid theoretical knowledge regarding harmful substances inside and outside your body in cell as well as practical knowledge of the methods you need to study them.
+With a careful choice of the courses and topic for your degree project you will leave this specialisation with a solid theoretical knowledge regarding harmful substances as well as practical knowledge of the analytical and practical methods you need to study them.

 As a biologist, you can also work as a teacher or science journalist.